How to Budget for a Car or Campervan Rental in New Zealand

 Find out how to compare them in How to Compare Car and Campervan Rental Companies in New Zealand.
 And use those tips to compare companies in our list of The Best Car Rental Companies in New Zealand.

 The Demand for Rental Vehicles in New Zealand

 Finally, the fourth main factor is demand.
 If there is only one car or campervan left in its category, you are bound to be paying full price or even premium for it.
 While there is a lot of availability on a vehicle, discounts are in order.

-Car rental daily cost: From NZ$9/day (see conditions above) to NZ$150/day for people movers (8-seaters) in the high season.
+Car rental daily cost: From NZ$20/day in the low season to NZ$150/day in the high season.

-Campervan rental daily cost: From NZ$19/day (see conditions above) to NZ$350/day for full RV (6-berth) in the high season.
+Campervan (2-berth) rental daily cost: From NZ$60/day in the low season to NZ$260/day in the high season.